History and joint schools

 Best thing about your course?

 I really like the opportunities to explore areas I am interested in.
 There have been weeks when I have been allowed to pursue my own essay idea because a particular area of the topic has caught my interest.
-The flexibility to explore different ideas can be really exciting.
+The flexibility to explore different ideas can be really exciting in the Oxford colleges history course.

 Best thing about Oxford?